-Students, faculty, staff and Friends of the Library may check out DVDs or video cassettes for seven days.
-Audiobooks and music CDs check out for three weeks.
+Students, faculty, staff and Friends of the Library may check out DVDs or video cassettes for three week.
+Audiobooks and music CDs also check out for three weeks.
 These items may be renewed if not requested by another patron.
 Most reference media items are for in-library use only by students or may be checked out by faculty members.

 Cochise College Libraries charge fines for overdue materials, damaged materials, and lost items.

 |Type of Material||Fine Per Day Overdue|

 |Lost Item||Cost of item + $10 processing fee|

 |Please Note: In the case of rare or out-of-print items, patrons may be billed the replacement cost of the item rather than the original price.|